ohmysh/docs-v2/getting-started/ready.md

 ## For Windows users

-Restart the Windows system and enjoy!
+Restart the cmder or terminal and enjoy!